jsdf/jamesfriend.com.au/posts/a-first-reason-react-app-for-js-developers.md

       };
     <div className="App">
       <h1>{ReasonReact.stringToElement("Reason Projects")</h1>
-      repoItem
+      {repoItem}
     </div>
   }
 ```

 Here you can see the switch statement has a case to match a `self.state.repoData` value with the type `Some`, and pulls out the actual repo record into a variable called `repo`, which it then uses in the expression to the right of the `=>`, returning a `<RepoItem>` element.
 This expression will only be used in the case where `self.state.repoData` is `Some`.
 Alternatively, if `self.state.repoData` is `None`, the text "Loading" will be displayed instead.

 ### Reducer Components